lionixevolve/GraphQLSuiteCRM/README.md

 ### Known Issues
 - there is currently an issue with the schema inspector Issue#2
 - Is currently  checking ACL edit when saving the bean,

+### TODO
+- Add missing modules (Quotes/Invoices/ProspectLists/etc)
+- Migrate to the more active webonyx graphqlphp